tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 1. How will you monitor and audit VM Access?

     a.
-Azure Security Center can be used to implement Just in Time (JIT) virtual machine access.
+Azure Security Center can be used to implement Just-in-Time (JIT) virtual machine access.
 You can also lock down VM modification using Azure IAM settings using specific users or groups with specific Azure roles assigned.

     b.
 Ensure that admins are included in the appropriate resource administrative groups with appropriate IAM roles assigned and using Privileged Identity Management (PIM).